ARE YOU A WANT-TO-BE-SELLER IN 2021?

 - Delayed Closing Date- Another method that gives the seller plenty of time to find a new home is to make the closing date as far out as possible.
 Sometimes buyers and sellers will agree to as much as a 4-month close.
 The normal timeframe is more like 2-3 months, but if a seller really needs the time to find what they want and the buyer is willing to wait, then there is nothing stopping anyone from agreeing to a longer timeframe.

-- Rent Back– This method has become more and more popular over the last two years.
+- Rent Back– This method has become more and more popular over the past few years.
 It is used when a seller actually needs to sell before they can qualify to buy.
 In that case, the buyer and seller would close on the home, so the seller can get their money, but the seller would stay in the home as long as they need until they find the house they want.
-The sellers then pay the new owners rent, or the fees are deducted from the sale price, for a previously determined amount of time.
+The sellers then pay the new owner’s rent, or the fees are deducted from the sale price, for a previously determined amount of time.

 Protect Yourself As a Buyer